relgert/laravel-twitter-clone/README.md

 php artisan serve
 ```

-8. Visit `http://localhost:8000` in your web browser.
+8. Visit `http://localhost:8000` in your web browser and login using any user on the database, all generated passwords are **'password'**.

 ## Usage

-- Register for a new account or log in with existing credentials.
+- Log in with existing credentials.

+        mail: vince.terry@gmail.com
+        password: password

 - Start posting tweets, following other users, and engaging with the community.

 ## Contributing